 Processing times for all passport services, including passport renewal, are the same.
-Routine processing takes four to six weeks, expedited service takes two to three weeks, and expedited processing in person at a passport agency or center takes eight business days.
+Routine processing takes six to eight weeks, expedited service takes two to three weeks, and expedited processing in person at a passport agency or center takes eight business days.

 Checking Your Status

 If you’ve applied for a new passport or sent your paperwork in to renew the one you already have, odds are you’re eager to know where your application stands.